Path Gateway Specification

 2.1.3 Accept (request header)

-Can be used for requesting specific response format
+Can be used for requesting specific response format, and/or passing optional content type parameters.

 For example: